brilianputraa/brilianamiruddin.github.io/_posts/2024-03-08-transformers.md

             - For each sequence of data, the **set of weights inside the Query, Value, and Key will be reused, so it will be the same**.
 Due to this good characteristic, **the transformer has the advantage that it can be parallelized**.

             ![Attentionisallyouneed.png](/assets/fig/Attentionisallyouneed.png)

+          *Multi-Head Attention, from Attention Is All You Need*

         - We can also think of self-attention as a cell. ***By stacking each self-attention cell with its own set of weights and running it in parallel***.
 Therefore, if the sequence data gets more complex, it will ensure that the model can capture more complex and richer relationships between each sequence data.
 The stacking of multiple self-attention cells is called **`“Multi-Head Attention”`**.
             - The default amount in its original paper is 8 self-attention cells for one multi-head attention layer.